 Originally built to be a seaport fortress, Tulum was once occupied by over 1,500 people and served as a major trading route.

-If you are interested in a guided tour of Tulum, here are some that we recommend:
+Getting from Cancun to Tulum is easy on your own, or if you are interested in a guided tour of Tulum, here are some that we recommend:

 Enjoy Some Nightlife

 Now, granted, the Riviera Maya is spacious and spread out, but despite that, you can still enjoy some great nightlife during your visit.
 If nightlife is your jam, I suggest finding a hotel in Playa del Carmen.